Liar's Creek

 Review:

-This was really good, better than I expected actually.
-Within the first few pages I was drawn in and invested in Clay and Braedons life, as well as the interesting dynamic with Clay and his father.
-Now I'm a thriller girl and this definitely does not play out as a thriller, its more mystery than anything.
+This was really good, better than I expected.
+I was drawn in within the first few pages and quickly invested in Clay and Braedon, especially the complicated dynamic between Clay and his father.
+While I’m a thriller girl, this leans much more mystery than thriller, and that shift worked for the story.

-Since I'm also originally from a small town, the play by play of everyone knowing everyone's business really hits home.
-It also made it difficult to believe no one knew anything about what happened to Teddy.
-If I'm really being honest, there is a least one outcome I wished had come out differently, but its really the only outcome that could have made sense I guess.
+Growing up in a small town myself, the way everyone knows everyone’s business felt very real, which also made it hard to believe no one knew what happened to Teddy.
+There’s at least one outcome I wished had played out differently, but realistically, it’s probably the only conclusion that made sense.